 If you are lucky enough (!) to already have a mortgage, check this annually to make sure you are paying a competitive rate and are utilising an offset if appropriate.

-You should at least log in to your account and check your super payments have been received.
+You should at least log in to your account and check that your super payments have been received.
 If you haven’t done this in the last 5 years, review whether you are happy with your super fund.

-Again, if you haven’t reviewed your investment allocations in the past 5 years it’s time to check-in.
+Again, if you haven’t reviewed your investment allocations in the past 5 years it’s time to check in.
 Is your asset allocation aggressive enough to hit your goals, whilst conservative enough for your volatility tolerance and age?

-Maximise Concessional Contributions
+Maximize Concessional Contributions

 It would be mad not to meet the criteria to seize any employer super bonus contributions.
 You may wish to consider salary sacrificing to top super contributions to the full concessional limit (currently $27,500).

 You can now catch up on concessional contributions for up to 5 years.
-If you are expecting to receive a large salary boost within the next 5 years, you may wait until then to maximise concessional contributions.
+If you are expecting to receive a large salary boost within the next 5 years, you may wait until then to maximize concessional contributions.

 Review Savings & Investments Outside Super

 Reviewing asset allocations every 5 years is appropriate, as performance is inevitably variable over time.
 A rubbish year in 2021 may be followed by a meteoric year of returns in 2022.